YOUTH and CHILD PROTECTION.

 The District requires re-checks every three years.

-The checks are National; existing Police checks are OK but you must send Sue a copy and don’t forget to tell her your Rotary Club.
+The checks are National; existing Police checks are OK but you must send Christine a copy and don’t forget to tell her your Rotary Club.

 Forms for the original “old” Police Check (download here)